bjoern-hempel/php-latex-2-png/README.md

 user$ composer dumpautoload -o
 ```

-Now use `vendor/autoload.php` to include all libraries to your project.
+To include all needed libraries to your project you can use `vendor/autoload.php`.

 ## 2. Requirements